1ran-wang/CSC369-Notes/file_systems_integrity.md

   + FS metadata is in fixed, well know locations, and data structures have redundancy
   + When faced with significant data corruotion, ext2/3 may be recoverable while a tree based file system may not

+### Log-Structured File System (LSF)
+- different approach then FFS
+  + memory is increasing => don't care about reads, most will hit mem
+  + assume writes will pose the bigger I/O penalty
+  + treat storage as a circular log

+- Advantages
+  + write throughput improved (batched into large sequential chunks)
+  + crash recovery - simpler
+- Disadvantages
+  + initial assumption may not hold => read much slower on HDDs

+- writes all file system data in a continuous log
+- use inodes and directories from FFs
+- segments: each has a summary block
+- summary block contains pointer to next one
+- need a fresh segment => first clean an existing partially-used segment (garbage collection)
+- LFS not so easy
+  + updates are sequential => inodes all over disk
+  + also inodes not static keep moving

+- needs an inode map to find inodes
+  + inode number is no longer a simple index from the start of an inode table as before
+  + must be persistent so must also be on disk
+    * on a fixed part of the disk

+- check point region (CR)
+  + pointers to the latest pieces of the inode map
+  + so find imap pieces by reading the CR

+### Crash Recovery

+- what if the system crashes while LFS is writing to disk
+- LFS normally buffers writes in segment
+  + when fill (or at periodic intervals), writes segment to disk
+- LFS also updates CR
+- crashs can happen at any point, how do we handle crashes during these writes
+  + Solution
+    1. Uncommitted segments: reconstruct from the log after reboot
+    2. CR: Keep two CRs, at either end of the disk; alternate writes
+      + update protocol (header, body, last block)

+### Garbage Collection
+- must periodically find obsolete versions of file data ad cleen up
+- cleaning done on a segment by segment basis
+  + since segments are large chunks, it avoids the situation of having small holes of free space

+## LFS Summary

+- instead of overwriting in place, append to log and reclaim (garbage collect) obsolete data later
+- Advantage: very efficient writes
+- Disadvantage
+  + less efficient reads, but assumes most reads hit in memory anyway
+  + garbage collection is a tricky problem

+### Virtual File System (VFS) Concept

+- provides an abstract file system interface
+  + seperates abstraction of file and collections of files from specific implementations
+  + System calls such as open, read, write etc. can be implemented in terms of operations on the abstract file system
+    * vfs_open, vfs_close
+  + Abstraction layer is the OS itself
+    * User level programmer interacts with the file systems through the sytem calls

+### Redundancy (Another approach to data persistency)

+- redundant array of independant disks (RAID)
+- reliability strategies:
+  - data duplicated - mirror images, redundant full copy => one disk fails, we have the mirror
+  - data spread out accross multiple disks with redundancy => can recover from a disk failure, by reconstructing the data
+- Concepts:
+  + redundancy/mirroring: keep multiple copies of the same bock on different drives just in case a drive fails
+  + Parity information: XOR each bit from 2 drives, store checksum on 3rd drive

+### Solid State Disks (SSDs)

+- replace rotating mechanical disks with non volatile memory
+  - battery backed ram and NAND flash
+- advantage: faster
+- disadvantages
+  + expensive
+  + wear out (flash based)

+### SSD Characteristics

+- data cannot be modified in place
+  + no overwrite without erase
+- Terminology
+  + page(unit of read/write), block (unit of erase operation)
+- Uniform random access performance
+  + disks typically have multiple channels so data can be split across blocks, speeding access time

+### Writing

+- Consider updating a file system block (e.g a bitmap allocation block in ext2 file system)
+  + find the block containing the target page
+  + read all active pages in the block into controller memory
+  + update tatget page with new data in controller memory
+  + erase the block (high voltage to set all bits to 1)
+  + write entire block to drive
+- Some FS blocks are frequently updated
+  + and ssd blocks wear out (limited erase cycles)

+### SSD Algorithms

+- Wear levelling
+  + always write to new location
+  + keep a map from logical FS block nuber to current SSD block and page location
+  + Old versions of logically overwritten pages are "stale"
+- Garbage collection
+  + reclaiming stale pages and creating empty erased blocks
+- RAID 5 (with parity checking) stripping across I/) chanels to multiple NAND chips

+## Summary File System Goals

+- Efficiently translate file name into file number using a directory
+- Sequential file access performance
+- Efficient random access to any file block
+- Efficient support for small files (overhead in terms of space and access time)
+- support large files
+- efficient metadata storage and lookup
+- crash recovery

+## Summary: File System Components

+- Index structure to locate each block of a file
+- Free space management
+- locality heuristics
+- crash recovery